セレクトアイコン

 About Furogu Shrine

-A shrine that offers protection from the hazards of the wind and waves.
-Located at the northernmost tip of the Ariake Sea, it has served the sea gods since ancient times, offering prayers for the safety of the people at sea and for abundant marine harvests.
+Furogu Shrine offers protection from the hazards of the wind and waves.
+Located at the northernmost tip of the Ariake Sea,it has served the sea deities since ancient times, offering prayers for the safety of the people at sea and for abundant marine harvests.

 The Former Residence of the Yoshihara Family Movie Gallery